0xffabc/EthyrMC/README.md

 ## Usage

-The launcher offers command-line interface.
-There are some command here:
+The list below are commands available in the launcher
 1. install -> available only after running setversion, installs minecraft version you specified.
 2. username -> sets username for minecraft.
 3. setversion -> sets version of minecraft to work with.
 Warning: you should specify it by yourself, for more info: [look at version_manifest.json](<https://piston-meta.mojang.com/mc/game/version_manifest.json>)